 Make an Eye-Catching Pond Using a Lid

-Most people love ponds, and in this article, I'm going to discuss how to make a pond in 5 minutes.
-This may seem unbelievable, but please continue reading.
+Most people love ponds, and in this article, I'm going to discuss how to make a pond in five minutes.
+This may seem unbelievable, but please, continue reading.
 Adding a small pond doesn't have to be a drawn-out, all-day undertaking.

-- A round plastic or rubber container lid.
-Now, the type of lid you use should have some depth so that it holds a decent amount of water.
+- Round plastic or rubber container lid: The lid you choose should have some depth so that it holds a decent amount of water.
 And, of course, the size of your pond will depend on the size of the lid.

-- A level to check that your lid is even, once you place it in the ground.
+- Level: To check that your lid is even once you place it in the ground.

 My daughter came up with this idea.
 We were cleaning up around our property, and she discovered an old lid.
 We looked for the can, but it was missing.
 We figure it had probably cracked and had been tossed out.
 Instead of discarding the lid, we decided to try to upend it and use it to make a small garden pond.
-It had a good-sized rim and was about 2' across and about 4-6" deep.
+It had a good-sized rim and was about two feet across and about four to six inches deep.

 Before you begin, place your lid upside down on the ground and fill it with water to test that it doesn't leak.